Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 \subsubsection{NYSM Wind Error Discussion}

+As with precipitation, it is important to distinguish between intrinsic predictability differences in the atmospheric system and limitations of the modeling framework when interpreting these results.
 As shown in Fig.~\ref{fig:time_of_day_nysm_wind}, LSTM error is lowest prior to morning PBL spin-up and following afternoon mix-out, with enhanced improvement relative to the HRRR during the early evening hours immediately following sunset.
-This pattern reflects increased LSTM skill under stable PBL conditions and during well-mixed periods.
+This pattern reflects increased LSTM skill under stable PBL conditions and during well-mixed periods, which are generally more predictable, as well as improved alignment between the model inputs and dominant physical processes.

 Northern and upland climate divisions exhibit the most coherent diurnal error cycles, consistent with the dominance of katabatic flows in complex terrain \citep{ZardiWhiteman2013}.
-Elevated nocturnal errors within valley regions likely arise from turbulent, channelized flows interacting with a stratified PBL \citep{Ricardo2006, Card2023_MHC}.
+Elevated nocturnal errors within valley regions likely arise from turbulent, channelized flows interacting with a stratified PBL, which represent both intrinsically complex flow regimes and environments that are challenging for the LSTM to represent using surface-based predictors alone \citep{Ricardo2006, Card2023_MHC}.

-The Coastal division has marked underprediction in the afternoon during peak PBL mixing, and exhibits modest nighttime improvement and enhanced midday accuracy, likely associated with the erratic timing and inland penetration of sea-breeze circulations for the division \citep{McCabeFreedman2023, MakWalsh1976}.
+The Coastal division has marked underprediction in the afternoon during peak PBL mixing, and exhibits modest nighttime improvement and enhanced midday accuracy, likely associated with the erratic timing and inland penetration of sea-breeze circulations, which introduce both intrinsic variability and modeling challenges due to their mesoscale and transient nature \citep{McCabeFreedman2023, MakWalsh1976}.